Accidentally Gave Baby Double Dose of Gas Drops | What To Do!

 Gas drops are a safe option when your baby has pain related to digestive issues.
 Gas drops can offer fast relief that will calm your little one.

-Are Gas Drops for Newborns Safe?
+Gas Drops for Newborns: Safety

-Gas drops that say they work for newborns should be safe for them to take.
 Gas is an especially big issue in the early weeks of your child’s life, so gas drops are made with this in mind.

 The ingredients used should help your child be more comfortable without any negative side effects.